fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-functions.md

 {{< figure src="/courses/javascript/img/function-declaration.png" alt="JavaScript function declaration" >}}

-A function declaration on its own does not do anything.
+A function declaration on its own does nothing.
 You make use of functions by calling them.
 The return value of the function can be assigned to a variable.

 1. Function call.
 Executes the code inside the function body.
 1. Arguments.
 The values to be used as parameters in the function.